Keep reading to figure out how to get this view 😉

 1. Kerry Park

-If you decide to walk here, do so at your own risk.
+If you decide to walk up to Kerry Park, do so at your own risk.
 It’s up at the top of a giant hill, and I was so tired and sweaty by the time we made it up there.
 But the view is truly the best you can get in Seattle, so I daresay it’s worth it.
 (In fact, we came back again to check it out by night.
 And again the next day with some of Matt’s co-workers.)
 Nowhere else will you get the entire Seattle skyline, including the Space Needle.

 Despite the unbeatable view, the park was never *too* crowded when we were there, which was nice because it wasn’t swarming with other tourists.
 This might be different in the summer, however.
 On really clear days, you’re supposed to be able to see Mt.
 Rainier out in the distance to the west side of the city.
 Also, there was an ice cream truck there both days.
 I indulged in a bomb pop.
 It helped me cool down after the hike.